learningdebunked/GenAILearning/README.md

              b) ICL allows users to give context to the model using private data, enhancing its performance in specific domains
 6) Retrieval augmented generation ( RAG ) -- combines retrieval and generation models to surface new relevant data as part  of a prompt

           RAG leverages a pretrained language model in conjunction with a large-scale vector search system to enhance the content-generation process.
+          RAG accesses up-to-date information by retrieving relevant data stored as vectors (numerical representation of the data for fast retrieval

 8) Fine tuning
 9) Re-inforcement learning from human feedback ( RLHF) -- Fine tune models in real time by providing feedback from human evaluators
+          This is a form of fine tuning
+          Creators of LLM systems use this to tune their chat bots to carry realistic conversations

+Vectors and Vector DB: These mathematical representations enable efficient storage and searching of data, as well as identification of semantically related text.
+//TODO What are the vector db in the market and what are the use cases that they solve?

 history :